phoddie/runmod/readme.md

 - It is fully bi-directional, unlike HTTP.
 - Web browsers have excellent support for WebSocket making it possible to implement development tools in the browser.

 `runmod` hosts a WebSocket server on port 8080.
 Development tools, such as an IDE, connect to the WebSocket server.
 Only one development tool may connect to `runmod` at a time.
-The WebSocket connection is used for debugging (xsbug) and to manage mods (install, uninstall, etc).
+The WebSocket connection is used to both (xsbug) and manage mods (install, uninstall, etc).

 All debugging messages are sent as WebSocket text messages.
 All other messages (commands) are sent as WebSocket binary messages.
-The Debugging section below explains how to interact with the xsbug protocol; the Remote Commands, how to send and receive command message.
+The Debugging section below explains how to interact with the xsbug protocol; the Remote Commands section, how to send and receive command messages.

 #### WebSocket Connection Design
 The WebSocket protocol is the obvious candidate to use to carry the xsbug protocol between the host and the browser because it is already bi-directional.
 Additionally, the Moddable SDK has a WebSocket client and server.
 However, the Moddable SDK implementation of WebSocket is written entirely in JavaScript.
 It cannot be used while debugging as execution of scripts is suspended while stopped at a breakpoint.
 Reimplementing all of the WebSocket protocol in native code to be used by the debugger is possible, but tedious.